-Description Memory level at which blocking memory

-allocation requests are put to sleep, even if the memory is sufficient to satisfy the request.
+Description Memory level at which blocking memory allocation requests are put to sleep, even if the memory is sufficient to satisfy the request.
+Data Type Unsigned integer Default minfree Range The minimum value is 128 Kbytes or 1/256th of physical memory, whichever is greater, expressed as pages using the page size returned by getpagesize(3C).

-Default minfree

-physical memory, whichever is greater, expressed

-as pages using the page size returned by

 The maximum is the number of physical memory pages.
 The maximum value should be no more than 4% of physical memory.
-The system does no approximant of this range other than that enforcement of this range other than that described in the Validation section.

-that add or delete memory occur.
-At that point, the value is reset to whatever was provided in the /etc/system file or was calculated from the throttlefree is set to minfree.
+The system does no enforcement of this range other than that described in the Validation section.
+Units Pages Dynamic?
+Yes, unless dynamic reconfiguration operations that add or delete memory occur.
+At that point, the value is reset to whatever was provided in the /etc/system file or was calculated from the new physical memory value.
+Validation If throttlefree is greater than desfree, throttlefree is set to minfree.
 No message is displayed.

-Validation If throttlefree is greater than desfree,

-equal to lotsfree, which is greater than

-desfree, which is greater than minfree, should
+Implicit The relationship of cachefree is greater than or equal to lotsfree, which is greater than desfree, which is greater than minfree, should be maintained at all times.
 When to Change The default value is generally adequate.
-For

-systems with relatively static workloads and large amounts of memory, adjust this value downwards.
+For systems with relatively static workloads and large amounts of memory, adjust this value downwards.
 The minimum acceptable value is 128 Kbytes expressed as pages using the page size returned by getpagesize(3C).

-pageout\reserve
+Commitment Level Unstable pageout_reserve

-Description Number of pages reserved for the exclusive use

-of the pageout or scheduler threads.
+Description Number of pages reserved for the exclusive use of the pageout or scheduler threads.
 When available memory is less than this value, non-blocking allocations are denied for any processes other than pageout or the scheduler.
 Pageout needs to have a small pool of memory for its use so it can allocate the data structures necessary to do the I/O for writing a page to its backing store.
 This variable was introduced in the Solaris 2.6 release to ensure that the system would be able to perform a pageout operation in the face of the most severe memory shortage.

-Default throttlefree / 2

-physical memory, whichever is greater, expressed

-Solaris Kernel Tunables 47

-as pages using the page size returned by getpagesize(3C).
+Data Type Unsigned integer Default throttlefree/2 Range The minimum value is 64 Kbytes or 1/512th of physical memory, whichever is greater, expressed as pages using the page size returned by getpagesize(3C).
 The maximum is the number of physical memory pages.
 The maximum value should be no more than 2% of physical memory.
 The system does no enforcement of this range other than that described in the Validation section.

-that add or delete memory occur.
-At that point, the value is reset to whatever was provided in the /etc/system file or was calculated from the throttlefree $\!\!\!/$ 2, pageout\reserve is set to throttlefree $\!\!\!/$ 2.
+Units Pages Dynamic?
+Yes, unless dynamic reconfiguration operations that add or delete memory occur.
+At that point, the value is reset to whatever was provided in the /etc/system file or was calculated from the new physical memory value.
+Validation If pageout_reserve is greater than throttlefree / 2, pageout_reserve is set to throttlefree / 2.
 No message is displayed.

-Validation If pageout\reserve is greater than

-equal to lotsfree, which is greater than desfree, which is greater than minfree, which is greater than or equal to throttlefree, should be maintained at all times.
+Implicit The relationship of cachefree is greater than or equal to lotsfree, which is greater than desfree, which is greater than minfree, which is greater than or equal to throttlefree, should be maintained at all times.
 When to Change The default value is generally adequate.
-For

-systems with relatively static workloads and large amounts of memory, adjust this value downwards.
+For systems with relatively static workloads and large amounts of memory, adjust this value downwards.
 The minimum acceptable value is 64 Kbytes expressed as pages using the page size returned by getpagesize(3C).

-cachefree
+Commitment Level Unstable cachefree